-The 2011 KeyPoint Report on the retail real estate marketplace for Greater Hartford, Connecticut focuses on changes in the region's retail activity, and examines supply, vacancy and absorption, retailer activity, and market composition by store size and retail categories between May 1, 2009 and June 1, 2010, a 13-month span.
-The Greater Hartford market includes 26 cities and towns and represents more than 835 square miles and approximately 808,700 persons, equating to 23% of the Connecticut total population.
+The KeyPoint Report examines the retail real estate marketplace for Greater Hartford, Connecticut, with a focus on changes between August 2018 and August 2019.
+This report provides an analysis of changes in the region’s retail activity and examines supply, vacancy and absorption, retailer activity, and market composition by store size and retail categories.
+The Greater Hartford market includes 26 cities and towns and represents more than 835 square miles.
+The complete report contains much more detailed information on these categories and more, and will be available soon at KeyPointpartners.com.